 - There are billions of casualties when you take antibiotics.
 It’s well known that we are building resistance to antibiotics, and that there is a desperate need for stronger drugs.
 But what people don’t talk about is the collateral damage inflicted on the good bacteria living in us that, for millions of years, have served vital functions and contributed to our survival.
 A round of antibiotics, especially broad spectrum antibiotics, can wipe out billions of these guys like a fire spreading through a tropical rainforest.
 Germs live all over us.
 On our skin, in our mouth and in our gut, they do more than defend us against bacterial invaders.
 They make our immune systems stronger against our environment.
 They help us digest vitamins.
 They are also good for our brains, because many of our neurotransmitters are created in the gut by neuroendocrine cells that communicate with your microbiota.

 - When good bacteria are killed, populations of resistant bacterial invaders can flourish.
 Martin Blaser, author of Missing Microbes emphasizes the significance of resistant bacteria; “In a population of a million pneumococci, there might be one with a small genetic variation – an outlier – that arose by chance and that is resistant to amoxicillin.”
+(Click HERE to buy the 23andme genetic test now available on Amazon.)
 It’s true the other 999,999 are killed, but the single anomaly that multiplies will have a very empty home to decorate, with no defenders to stop it!
 It’s ironic and tragic that in our attempts to kill one bug, we eliminate our defense squad and let other bugs grow out of control.
 In extreme cases, people die from antibiotic-associated colitis, C. difficile.

 - Antibiotic usage is linked to gluten sensitivity.
 Bacteria in your gut help you digest your food, as their primary function.
 A Swedish study by Drs.
 Karl Marlid and Jonas Ludvigsson on people with celiac disease, witnessed that people with recently developed celiac were 40 percent more likely than others to have been on antibiotics within the few months before their diagnoses.